-Kacey Wong Well, some background about the real cultural Bureau a few years ago with the [unintelligible 00:08].
-You could kind of go back to after 1997, when the [unintelligible 00:16] Chinese government take over Hong Kong, they didn’t know what to do.
+Kacey Wong Well, some background about the real cultural Bureau a few years ago with the Hong Kong government.
+You could kind of go back to after 1997 when the Mainland Chinese government take over Hong Kong, they didn’t know what to do.
 So they did not do anything.
 They just basically left Hong Kong as it is, so in the first 10 years, after 1997, first, there was fear.
 And then they realized nothing changed.
-Oh, okay, everything is save.
+Oh, okay, everything is safe.
 And then Chinese government realized, well, maybe we should start doing something, instead of waiting 50 years later.
 And then they start to push this thing called article 23, which is kind of like an anti-terrorism act.

 But we Hong Kong people are very smart.
 We can always see through beyond this act, is actually taking our freedom away.
 So a lot of people went up to the street and protest against it.
 It is at that time, the Chinese government realized, Hey, we got to act fast.
 Otherwise the Hong Kong people they’re not going to submit, they are going to continues to fight and get us into trouble.
 So ever since then, this kind of changes, it’s getting more and more and deeper and deeper.
 So a few years ago, the Hong Kong government, they are trying to create this Bureau called a cultural Bureau.

-No, they are practicing ultra [crosstalk 02:26].
-Well, if [unintelligible 02:29 to 02:31], they’ll be punished by death.
+No, they are practicing ultra capitalism.
+Well, if Mao Zedong, and if Marx resurrect, they’ll be punished by death.
 So I think this is totally crazy.
 And so the whole cultural Bureau idea comes from that mindset of trying to go against the cultural Bureau.
 So that’s why I created this Bureau called the real culture Bureau and I’m the real culture director.
 I know my character was actually real cultural director at Facebook.
 You can add him.
 Yeah.
-His name is called [unintelligible 03:12] kind of means who’s that guy?
+His name is called Ho Hue Yen, it kind of means who’s that guy?

 And my wife really hates that character.
 Yeah.
 Because I basically like put all my evil side into that character.
 I become this evil politician, you know, which I act quite well, I think.
 My wife really hated him.